 Life expectancy at birth is an estimate of how long, on average, people can expect to live.
 This average is based on patterns observed from the previous five-year period of study.

 Life expectancy at birth is one of the most commonly used indicators of overall health status.
 It reflects the mortality patterns of a population, and is often used for international comparisons.
 Life expectancy is related to such things as medical interventions (e.g., immunizations), good nutrition, hygiene and safe drinking water.

 Measurement and Limitations

-The Manitoba Centre for Health Policy (MCHP) reports that “even small differences in life expectancy imply important differences in health status,” and that “if all cancers could be eradicated, life expectancy for males would increase by approximately 3.8 years” (MCHP, 2013).
+The Manitoba Centre for Health Policy (MCHP) tracks life expectancy in our province.
+They report that “even small differences in life expectancy imply important differences in health status” (MCHP, 2013).

 Manitoba Centre for Health Policy.
 (2013).
 Manitoba RHA indicator atlas 2013.
 Retrieved from http://mchp-appserv.cpe.umanitoba.ca/reference//RHA_2013_web_version.pdf

 Data is updated on Peg as it becomes available from the data providers.

 Manitoba Centre for Health Policy.
 (2009).
 Manitoba RHA indicators atlas 2009.
 Retrieved from http://mchp-appserv.cpe.umanitoba.ca/reference/RHA_Atlas_Report.pdf